acard6/CS225-final-project/proposal.md

         ---"Include runtime"---

     Traversal Algorithms
-        The main travelral algorithm will be a Breadth-first search. "i cant think on this part someone help" -Alan ---"Include runtime as well"---
+        The main travelral algorithm will be a Breadth-first search.
+The input would be  a set of 2D points while the output would be a PNG image.
+If alloted time the output will also have appropriated edge coloring representing out chosen path.
+The expected runtime of a BFS traversal sould be O(V+E), where V is the number of vertices and E is the number of edges

-        The traversal algorithm will be A*, a greedy BFS algorithm.
-The heuristic chosen will be linear distance to the desired point.
+        As an added extension of challenge we will also implement A*, a greedy BFS algorithm.The heuristic chosen will be linear distance to the desired point.
 Input will be a set of 2D points and the output will be a PNG image with the appropriate edges colored representing the path chosen by the algorithm.

 Timeline: